13Reliability and Performance of PV Systems

 Task 13 is subdivided into three topical Subtasks reflecting the three objectives stated above.
 The fourth Subtask, dissemination of information and outreach, utilises the output of the three subtasks and disseminates the tailored deliverables produced in the three subtasks.

-1Subtask 1 Reliability of Novel PV Materials, Components and Modules
+1Subtask 1 Challenges and Reliability of New PV Module Structures

 PV technologies are changing rapidly as new materials and designs are entering the market.
 These changes affect the performance, reliability, and lifetime characteristics of modules and systems.
-Such information about new module technology is of great importance for investors, manufacturers, plant owners, and EPCs.
-The objectives of Subtask 1 are to gather and share information about new PV module technologies and PV plus battery systems that enhance the value of PV by increasing either the efficiency/yield/lifetime or by increasing the flexibility or value of the electricity generated.
+Such information about new technology and how these new technologies interact with each other is of great importance for investors, manufacturers, plant owners, and EPCs.
+These stakeholders are keenly interested in gaining more information about such technological innovations.

 Task 13 Reports